-- Provide appropriate therapeutic treatment for patient groups at risk for diseases given their co-morbidities (e.g. banana bag for alcoholics, deficiencies for homeless patients). - Assess the health care status and needs of a targeted patient population in the hospital - Identify appropriate intervention for groups of specific patients in the hospital (e.g. osteoporosis in older white/Asian women; post-partum depression or TDaP immunization in new moms, etc.). - Develop and provide an evidence-based approach that considers the cost, care, access, satisfaction, and needs of a targeted population in the hospital. - Describe systematic preventive care using risk assessment, risk reduction, screening, education, and immunizations.
+- Identify ways that pharmaceutical care in the hospital setting is impacted by patient lifestyle, education, and financial status. - Ensure that eligible patients are educated about and offered immunizations for vaccine-preventable diseases. - Provide appropriate therapeutic treatment for patient groups at risk for diseases given their co-morbidities (e.g. banana bag for alcoholics, deficiencies for homeless patients). - Assess the health care status and needs of a targeted patient population in the hospital. - Identify appropriate intervention for groups of specific patients in the hospital (e.g., osteoporosis in older white/Asian women; post-partum depression or TDaP immunization in new moms, etc.).

+Describe systematic preventive care using risk assessment, risk reduction, screening, education, and immunizations.